Li Cunxu -- An Excellent Warlord and A Passionate Actor in the History of China

 Li Cunxu was quite a good militarist, and even a better general than his father, just as his former emperor Li Ye had been predicted.

 In the beginning, some experienced and contributive generals in Cunxu’s father’s army were unsatisfied with him being the new lord and the marshal, so they planned to murder Cunxu and then comply to Zhu Wen.

-Then Li Cunxu kept winning and expanding his own realm, and made warlords who were still loyal to Empire Tang joined him.
+Then Li Cunxu kept winning and expanding his realm and made warlords who were still loyal to Empire Tang joined him.

 Years later, he defeated Zhu Wen again in a large scale war, which made Zhu feel ashamed and humiliated.

-Soon, Zhu Wen was murdered by his own son, while Li Cunxu kept expanding his territory.
+Soon, Zhu Wen was murdered by his son, while Li Cunxu kept expanding his territory.